skippyPeanutButter/SREChallenge/terraform/README.md

 echo $AWS_SECRET_ACCESS_KEY
 ```

-Once all of the above is good to go, execute `./provision.sh`
+Once all of the above is good to go, then from the `terraform` directory
+execute `./provision.sh`.

 `provision.sh` will do the following: